 Probability of achieving successful CBDWS is linked to the awareness level and to effective utilization of available resources.
 Unfortunately, the findings show that communities are not fully aware of the basic issues.
-About half of the communities assume that existing water sources are unlimited and do not face any capacity issues.
+About half of the communities assume that existing water sources are unlimited and therefore these do not face any capacity issues.
 Better usage practices are not enforced.
 In-built controls such as paying for water consumption beyond the basic needs do not exist.
-A majority of communities is not aware of the effects of untreated raw sewage disposed into or near water bodies.
-Interactions with school teachers show that the existing courses and practices in teaching play no role towards awareness of these issues.
+A majority of communities are not aware of the effects of untreated raw sewage disposed into or near water bodies.
+Interactions with school teachers show that the existing courses and practices in teaching play no role at all towards increasing the awareness about these issues.
 The entire reliance is on social organizers from the various NGOs to educate the communities.
 Meeting with service providing NGOs showed that they have serious time, training, and resource limitations.
 Most of them had targets to form community organizations capable of running a system to execute one project only.